MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 ##### Data Collection and Database Setup:

-Collected a dataset with a minimum of 100 unique records from reliable sources or through web scraping and API request.
+Collected a dataset from reliable sources or through web scraping and API request.
 Set up a database system PostgreSQL to store and manage the dataset.

 ##### Backend Development: